IABTechLab/uid2docs/api/v2/sdks/client-side-identity.md

 Gets the current advertising token.

-Before calling this function, be sure to call [init()](#initopts-object-void) and invoke the supplied callback, as shown in the following example.
+Before calling this function, be sure to call [init()](#initopts-object-void) and wait until the callback you supply has been invoked, as shown in the following example.

 ```html
 <script>